ygao36Buffalo/truebluegy.github.io/content/post/Ubicomp2025-1/index.md

 ## Overview

-For more in-depth information about these exciting works, please visit their dedicated project pages:
+For more in-depth information about this exciting work, please visit the dedicated project page:

 *   **PressInPose:** [Explore our full paper here]({{< relref "project/PressInPose" >}})